cloudfoundry/uaa/README.md

     $ cd uaa
     $ mvn install

-Each module has a `mvn jetty:run` target, or you could import them as projects into STS (use 2.8.0 or better if you can).
+Each module has a `mvn tomcat:run` target to run individually (but not simulataneously), or you could import them as projects into STS (use 2.8.0 or better if you can).
 The apps all work together the apps running on the same port (8080) as `/uaa`, `/app` and `/api`.

 ### Demo of command line usage

+To run multiple apps we need a Tomcat manager app:

+    $ cd uaa
+    $ mvn tomcat:run -N

 First run the uaa server as described above:

     $ cd uaa
-    $ mvn jetty:run
+    $ mvn tomcat:deploy

 Then start another terminal and from the project base directory, run: